 In July 2019 CHASE Africa started working with a new Kenyan partner – Kalyet Afya Foundation (KAF).
 KAF is is based in Molo sub-county at the Sachangwan Highway Medical Clinic.
-They have much experience in healthcare and now, with CHASE Africa’s help have started running mobile clinics bringing healthcare and family to nearby communities.
+They have much experience in healthcare and now, with CHASE Africa’s help have started running mobile clinics bringing healthcare and family planning to nearby communities.

 KAF undertook their first three mobile clinics in Molo and Kuresoi North sub-counties.
 These first clinics were well attended because trained KAF Community Health Volunteers (CHVs) visited communities before the arrival of the clinics.
 Many of those who came for family planning servies were receiving them for the first time.